bananaturtlesandwich/UE4-Modding-Guide/src/The-Basics/Unpaking/Unpaking.md

 # Unpaking
-These are a few options to view a pak archive and extract its contents
+These are a few options to view a pak archive and extract its contents so that later it can be manipulated and replaced